 The Second Malaysia Conference on Rare Disorders held in 2013 was significant in that it was the first time that stakeholders (Ministry of Health Malaysia, universities and non-governmental organisations) were gathered to discuss the important theme of “Developing Strategies for a National Rare Disease Plan”.
 There were several key outcomes with the main one being a call for a national rare disease plan

-One of the outcomes of the 2nd Malaysia Conference on Rare Disorders 2013 was the recommendation that the rare disease patient support groups in Malaysia come together to form a national alliance.
+Another outcome was the recommendation that the rare disease patients’ support organisations in Malaysia come together to form a national alliance.
 This recommendation was supported by the Ministry of Health, Malaysia.
 Malaysian Rare Disorders Society (MRDS), Malaysia Lysosomal Diseases Association (MLDA) and Malaysia Metabolic Society (MMS) initiated the formation of the alliance.
 RDAFM was subsequently established as a trust registered under the Trustees (Incorporation) Act 1952 in September 2017, which is under the purview of the Prime Minister’s Department.

 Read the Executive Summary of the Second Malaysia Conference on Rare Disorders 2013 Report here.

 Since its formation, RDAFM has engaged with stakeholders including government ministries, patients’ support groups and other NGOs to advocate for better healthcare policies and social support for rare disease patients and families.
 Besides that, RDAFM has organised and participated in activities to raise awareness of rare disease.

 In 2019, the Ministry of Health developed a National Framework for Rare Disease and established a national committee to look into policies, programmes and strategies.
 RDAFM contributes as a member of the committee.